-IPO Update: Burning Rock Biotech Bets On U.S. IPO (Pending:BNR)
+IPO Update: Burning Rock Biotech Bets On U.S. IPO (NASDAQ:BNR)

 Quick Take

-Burning Rock Biotech (BNR) has filed to raise $196 million from the sale of American Depositary Shares, according to an amended registration statement.
+Burning Rock Biotech (NASDAQ:BNR) has filed to raise $196 million from the sale of American Depositary Shares, according to an amended registration statement.

 The company provides a variety of cancer screening and therapy decision support services in China.